 Students will be asked to create two performances for an external examiner.
 The first, students will create and develop a devised piece based on a stimulus material.
 The second, students will perform an extract from a text where pupils have incorporated a different style.

 Component 3 – Text and Performance – 40%

-For their end of year written exam pupils will be studying a range of texts (Hedda Gabler, Saved and Curious Incident of the Dog in the Night Time.)
+For their end of year written exam pupils will be studying a range of texts (Cat on a Hot Tin Roof, Saved and Curious Incident of the Dog in the Night Time.)
 Students will study the social, historical and cultural influences of the pieces.
 Within the exam pupils will demonstrate their knowledge, understanding and skills in interpreting texts for performance.
 Students are encouraged to approach this component practically as an actor, designer and director, and as an informed member of a theatre audience.

-We have established a lively, varied and well supported programme of extra-curricular activities, linking with various departments in the school, including Music, Dance, Art and D and T.
+We have established a lively, varied and well supported programme of extra-curricular activities, linking with various departments in the school, including Music, Dance, Art and Design & Technology.

-KS3 Drama Club is offered on a weekly basis with older students often taking responsibility and leading the students in considering all aspects of performance, resulting in live performances at Christmas and in the summer term.
+KS3 Drama Club is offered on a weekly basis with older students often taking responsibility and leading the students in considering all aspects of performance, resulting in live performances at the Christmas, Spring and Summer Concerts.